cwells/doc2/README.rst

 Rules are processed, in order, from top to bottom.
 The first matching rule is used.
 This means you should put more specific rules above more general ones.

-Once a rule is located, the rule's block is evaluated as Python code.
+Once a rule is located, the rule's block is evaluated as Python code (see Caveats below).

 A rule consists of the following::